objcio/articles/2014-05-01-animations-explained.md

     <img src="covers@2x.gif" width="440px">
 </center>

-Here, have to animate the position, rotation at z-position of the artworks at once.
+You can see that we have to animate the position, rotation and z-position of the artworks at once.
 Using `CAAnimationGroup`, the code to animate one of the covers could look a little something like this:

 ```objc
 CABasicAnimation *zPosition = [CABasicAnimation animation];